royaarian101/fda_reader/README.md

 ---

 ## Notes
-- FDA/FDS files are vendor-dependent and may contain partial metadata.
+- Topcon FDA files are vendor-dependent and may expose limited metadata.
-- Not all files include fundus images or segmentation data.
+- Not all Topcon files include fundus or segmentation information.
-- The code safely handles missing metadata fields.
+- The implementation safely handles missing or partial metadata.